 I | Independent Current Source | ISRC 23 21 AC 0.3333 |

-The following is the netlist of the circuit depicted in Fig 1
+The following is the netlist corresponding to the circuit in Fig. 1:

 .global vcc